rasouza/sami-test/architecture/README.md

 ### Domain Driven Design
 It's crucial to understand the context the application belongs to before we go deeper in technical details.
 First, we're going to model our domain at business level and figure out what are the core concepts of our application (context map).
 Then, we will ensure everyone involved in the ecosystem has the same understanding about the product they working on (ubiquitous language).

 > Let's design a **Healthcare appointment** solution where we can schedule a doctor's appointment and upload previously done exams so it can be easily retrieved by the doctor whenever he/she needs.
-Additionally, doctors may write prescriptions for their patients after the appointment which will be uploaded and stored for further retrieval as well.
+Additionally, doctors may write prescriptions for their patients, after the appointment, which will be uploaded and stored for further retrieval as well.

 #### Context Map
-We can model our [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) after the Appointment [Aggregate Root](https://martinfowler.com/bliki/DDD_Aggregate.html):
+We can model our [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) considering the Appointment as a [Aggregate Root](https://martinfowler.com/bliki/DDD_Aggregate.html):
 ![Context Map](context-map.png)

 #### Ubiquitous Language